 Graduation from high school or the equivalent and a brief personal statement are basic requirements for admission to degree and certificate programs.
 Applicants to the School of Health Studies have additional requirements.
 Documentation of successful completion of high school or the equivalent must be submitted to the College prior to starting classes.

 A personal interview is strongly recommended.
 Applicants are encouraged to contact the Director of Admissions at the campus of their choice to arrange for an appointment with an Admissions Associate.
 For further information, students may also call the College at 866-317-6087 ext.
 WC1 or email info@BerkeleyCollege.edu.

-What is the enrollment deadline to begin classes?
+What is the application deadline to begin classes?

 Since Berkeley maintains a rolling admissions policy, students are encouraged to apply as early as possible.
 The Committee on Admissions notifies applicants of a decision as soon as all credentials have been evaluated.

 I’m an adult student.
-Are there part-time and evening programs available for all majors?
+Are there part-time, evening, and online programs available for all programs?

 Yes.
 Many adult students are striving to balance work and family with college studies, while others have not yet found the time to reenter or even begin college.
 To meet these special requirements, Berkeley College has established an Adult Admissions Department, which provides an environment that is sensitive to the needs of adult students.

 Can I enroll in courses while deployed overseas?